MrDave1999/dotenv.core/docs/articles/getting_started.md

     .AddEnvFile("/home/MyProject/App/src/.env.dev")
     .Load();
 ```
 In this case the `Load` method will search for the `.env.dev` file in the path `/home/MyProject/App/src/`, if it does not find it, the method will search for the `.env.dev` file in the parent directories.
-In other words, the `Load` method will search for the file in parent directories such as `src`, `App`, `MyProject`.
+In other words, the `Load` method will search for the file in the parent directories of `src` such as: `App`, `MyProject`, `home`.

 It is recommended not to use absolute paths, instead use relative paths.
 Remember that an absolute path can be different in each operating system, so your application could lose portability.